 DevOps – A combination of Development (Dev) and Operations (Ops) aims to bring the teams out of their respective role silos and collaborate as one unit for better, efficient and reliable software delivery in shorter cycles.
 The companies are able to adapt to new emerging scenarios, respond to changing customer needs with increased reliability and achieve business goals.

-Database DevOps is focused on improving the efficiency of database management.
+Database Release pipeline is focused on improving the efficiency of database management.
 It helps with streamlining the process of deploying and improving databases by giving the ability to automate many aspects of the database lifecycle, thus speeding them up and simplifying them.

 Automation is suitable where there is a standard repeatable number of changes.